shimar27/TLP/README.md

 # Ubuntu has basic power management through upower and systemd, but TLP adds:
-  Automatic per-device power management
+  - [x] Automatic per-device power management
-  Different settings for AC vs battery
+  - [x] Different settings for AC vs battery
-  Battery charge thresholds (for compatible hardware) Coordinated application of many settings at once Per-device exceptions
+  - [x] Battery charge thresholds (for compatible hardware)
+  - [x] Coordinated application of many settings at once
+  - [x] Per-device exceptions

+# Conclusion
+TLP is generally set-and-forget after initial configuration.
+The defaults are already good for most laptops, and customizing the charge thresholds is usually the most impactful change for long- term battery health.